lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 '''
 Given a string, return a new string where "not " has been added to the front.
 However, if the string already begins with "not", return the string unchanged. '''

+10. missing_char: **missing_char.py**

+''' Given a non-empty string and an int n, return a new string where the char at index n has been removed.
+The value of n will be a valid index of a char in the original string (i.e. n will be in the range 0..len(str)-1 inclusive). '''